 - Sense of Belonging Definition word art (as developed by students, staff and students).
 Classroom posters created and distributed Sept 2022.

-- Explicit instruction and literary support around increasing awareness of a sense of belonging
+- Teacher-led explicit instruction and literary support around increasing awareness of a sense of belonging.

 - Staff engaging in Professional Development around Social Emotional Learning:

 - 2nd year of Second Step Program started in Fall 2021

 - Everyday Anxiety Strategies for Educators

 - Standing item on our monthly staff meetings